Activity—Fitness and Health

 The time spent sitting and/or inactive negatively affects performance.
 Although exercise and physical training play a role in physical activity, your overall level of physical activity also includes the rest of your day.
 If you exercise for two hours and then spend eight hours sitting behind a desk, you have low physical activity and live a sedentary lifestyle.
 Using the Performance Triad Physical Activity Targets and fitness and exercise information on this site will help you perform your best!

 Let's start with your three Activity Targets:

-- Get at least 150 minutes of moderate or higher intensity aerobic exercise per week.
+- Aim for 150 minutes of moderate or 75 minutes of higher intensity aerobic exercise per week.